Blushiva/Module-10-Employee-Tracker/README.md

 This is an employee tracker that allows for the management of the departments, roles and employees.
 It was an assignment for bootcamp class.
 It requests that we use a CMS to easily view and interact with the information.

+This module also helped address the thing that I couldn't put into words until now.
+HOW TO BUILD A MODULE FROM SCRATCH AND THE PROCESS BEHIND IT.

+# PROCESS

+I come from a sales/education/music/anthropology background.
+I went to the University of MN and have most of my BA and masters degree in Anthropology done.
+(I was working a double to save money) I was taught research by some of the best in the world at the time.
+I know how to interview people to get the job done and figure out what they need.
+I am also frugal and demand that my money is spent well and that I get the most bang for my buck.
+That means I want the most out of the education that I paid for.

 I would like to address the elephant in the room.
 HOW DO I EVEN START?
 The problem with these assignments and the modules they give us...is that as a user, I am a bootcamp student who doesn't have the basic framework in place to build a module.
 I don't know what I need.
 I don't know where to start...I know that I covered aspects of this module in class but I have no clue what the framework looks like.
-The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed
+The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed.
+I am so lost...

+This was echoed with my fellow cohorts.
+So I felt compelled to explain the HOW TO DO THE PROCESS.
+This was hinted at but NEVER covered in class.
+THIS IS ESSENTIAL FOR A JUNIOR DEVELOPER.
+These are the basic building blocks needed but just assumed that we know even when we don't come from a computing background.
+I feel like this point is also missing in the buildup to the modules.
+I am not the only one who feels this way in Bootcamp.

 I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
 What do I even look up?
 So I started by googling Employee tracker.
 See [Contributing Resources](#contributing)

 I read other peoples code, I looked at their blueprints to understand what I needed for my own project.
 Most importantly I looked at their folders for the idea on HOW to structure the overall project.
 This is where I learned that I needed certain folders.
 The important take away is that I used at least 3-5 sources for each topic within the topic that is contained in this module.

 I used the code as outlines as to what to do next.
 I questioned my AI when it would try and auto fill.
 I went back and looked at the other examples to make sure I was on the right track.
-When I startted seeing similar things reoccuring that is when I had my Eurika moment and made it my own.
+When I started seeing similar things reoccuring that is when I had my Eurika moment and made it my own.

 I then went step by step and googled how to do each of the folders.
 I also decided to add PRISMA becuase I wanted to see if I could.